plepe/pgmapcss/README.md

 ```

 In fact you can write the last line as "width: 30m;" as pgmapcss supports other units than pixels.
 On the other hand this does not work, as pgmapcss needs to figure out most Mapnik parameters at compile-time (for Mapnik versions &lt; 3.0).
 As 30m depends not only on the zoom level but also the geographic location, any value would be possible. pgmapcss will raise a warning when compiling the stylesheet.

-Mapnik 3.0 is still far from available (as of April 2014), there's a development branch which you can try: [expr-v2 branch](https://github.com/mapnik/mapnik/tree/expr-v2). pgmapcss brings it's own template for this branch, use `pgmapcss -texpr-v2 style.mapcss`.

 Starting with version 0.7, pgmapcss does not require eval(...) to be wrapped around expressions, but for compatibility with other MapCSS implementations you should write it out.
 Also, pgmapcss tries to figure out possible results of an eval()-statement (which is important for Mapnik version &lt; 3.0, see above), e.g. '2 * 3' => always 6; 'zoom() / 2' => zoom() may be a value between 0 and 20, divided by 2: 0, 0.5, 1, 1.5, ...
 10; 'cond(something, "red", "blue")' => either "red" or "blue".